jakubtomsu/odin-mimalloc/README.md

 mimalloc (pronounced "me-malloc") is a general purpose allocator with excellent performance characteristics.

+WIP - only builds on windows and not all functions were tested.

 # Usage
 Simply copy the `mimalloc` folder somewhere into your project.
 Then you can just import it:
 ```odin